AgonConsole8/agon-docs/docs/vdp/System-Commands.md

 (In BASIC performing a `*FX 19` command will perform a similar wait for VSYNC, but on the eZ80 side of the system, but will not swap the screen buffer.)

+## `VDU 23, 0, &C8, <command>, [<args>]`: Context management API §§§§§

+Send a command to the [Context Management API](Context-Management-API.md).
+This allows management of the current graphics context, which includes the current font, text and graphics colours, and the current GCOL paint mode.

+The context management API allows for the entire current graphics state to be saved and restored, which can be useful for applications that need to temporarily change the graphics state, but then restore it to its original state.
+As part of this, the current state can be saved to a stack, and then restored later.
+Additionally completely separate context stacks can be selected.

+## `VDU 23, 0, &CA`: Flush current drawing commands §§§§§

+For performance reasons, all drawing commands (for both graphics and text) received by the VDP are actually placed in a queue, and are not immediately drawn to the screen.
+This command will force all pending drawing commands to be processed and drawn to the screen.

+This command is useful for some advanced operations, such as on-the-fly redefining character data in a custom font, ensuring that all characters are drawn before the font is redefined.

+Most applications will not need to use this command, as the VDP will automatically flush the drawing queue when it receives a command that requires the screen to be updated, such as reading a screen pixel.

 ## `VDU 23, 0, &F2, n`: Set dot-dash pattern length §§§§